 Accountability demands attention owing to a number of factors: the information revolution and increasing citizen attention to service delivery and relative functionality; the fiscal crisis and associated austerity measures; the perceived failure of both domestic systems and foreign assistance; and widespread corruption.
 Inadequate accountability systems are manifestly translating to inadequate results in the stewardship of the public’s money and public service delivery.
-This manual provides operational guidelines for accountability systems.
+This Sourcebook Brief provides operational guidelines for accountability systems.
 It analyzes systems, categorizing them into: dysfunction; compliance; performance; and public value types.
 It then advances diagnostic tools for rapid contextual analysis and applies the relevant tools to each type – explaining each with examples in turn.

 It tackles key system components individually: treasury; budget; procurement; accounting and auditing; project and program design; oversight and accountability; risk management; and licensing and tenders.
 The operational typology is geared to complex system transformations, including identifying and addressing hybrid types.
 The manual provides a valuable tool for leaders and managers in public, private and civil society sectors because it grounds analytic insights within a focus on process.